nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 All modules react to ``module_state_event``.

-On top of these modules, the application uses the following modules from :ref:`lib_caf` (CAF), a set of generic modules based on the Event Manager and available to all applications in the |NCS|:
+On top of these modules, the application uses the following modules :ref:`lib_caf` (CAF), a set of generic modules based on the Event Manager and available to all applications in the |NCS|:

 * :ref:`caf_buttons`
 * :ref:`caf_leds`